Zenika/alpine-chrome/README.md

 Launch the container using:
 `docker container run -it --rm --cap-add=SYS_ADMIN zenika/alpine-chrome`

+This allows to run Chrome with sandboxing but needs unnecessary privileges from a Docker point of view.

 ## The best: With seccomp

 Thanks to ever-awesome Jessie Frazelle seccomp profile for Chrome.

 [chrome.json](https://github.com/Zenika/alpine-chrome/blob/master/chrome.json)

 Also available here `wget https://raw.githubusercontent.com/jfrazelle/dotfiles/master/etc/docker/seccomp/chrome.json`

 Launch the container using: